 Planning for retirement can be a challenging task.
 Between rules about taxes and knowing which investments to choose, there are a lot of factors to consider.

-Before you can determine how much to save to your 401(K), it’s helpful to first understand what contributing to the plan means and how it may affect your financial future.
+Before you can determine how much to invest in your 401(k), it’s helpful to first understand what contributing to the plan means and how it may affect your financial future.

-The benefit of using a 401(K) over other types of investment accounts is its tax advantages.
-A traditional plan works as follows:
+The benefit of using a 401(k) over other types of investment accounts is its tax advantages, and works as follows:

-- Your savings get invested and grow tax-deferred, meaning you won't pay any taxes on your earnings as long as the money stays inside the 401(K).
+- Your savings get invested and grow tax-deferred, meaning you won't pay any taxes on your earnings as long as the money stays inside the 401(k) plan account.

-Because you get to delay paying taxes on your contributions and earnings, you may effectively contribute more with a 401(K) than if you had used a regular, taxable account.
-This may help you to better grow your nest egg and be financially prepared to retire.
+Because you get to delay paying taxes on your contributions and earnings, you may effectively contribute more by participating in an employer-sponsored 401(k) plan than if you had used a regular, taxable account.
+This may help you to grow your retirement assets and be financially prepared to retire.

 Contribution Limits

-Note that if you’re married and both have a 401(K), then these limits apply to each individual.
-In other words, the two of you could contribute a combined total of $47,000 or $62,000 if you're 50 and older.
+Note that if you’re married and both have a 401(k) plan account, then these limits apply to each individual.
+In other words, the two of you could contribute a combined total of $49,000 or $65,000 if you're 50 and older.

-How Much Should I Contribute to My 401(K)?
+How Much Should I Contribute to My 401(k) plan account?

-In general, most financial experts suggest saving 15% of your income annually for retirement.
-This can be to a 401(K) plan or a combination of retirement accounts (such as an IRA).[3]
+In general, most financial experts suggest investing 15% of your income annually for retirement.
+This can be to an employer-sponsored 401(k) plan account or a combination of retirement accounts (such as an IRA).[3]

 The Importance of Starting Early

-Aside from building a bigger nest egg, there may be some strategic advantages to contributing to your 401(K) as soon as possible.
+Aside from growing your retirement assets, there may be some strategic advantages to contributing to your 401(k) plan as soon as possible.

-For starters, you may have better chances of developing good savings habits.
+For starters, you may have better chances of developing good retirement planning habits.
 The earlier you begin, the more likely you may be to adapt your budget to your after-tax paycheck.
 That may help prevent lifestyle creep — a phenomenon where you unknowingly spend more money as your income grows.[4]

 Employer Matching

-Another important factor that can influence how much you may choose to save to your 401(K) plan is something called employer matching contributions.
+Another important factor that can influence how much you may choose to invest in your 401(k) plan account is something called employer matching contributions.
 This is when the organization you work for offers to put money into your retirement account alongside your contributions.
-Essentially, it's free money you can collect just for being a good saver.
+Essentially, it's free money being contributed to your 401(k) plan account just for being a contributing participant.

 How Does Employer Matching Work?

-Other employers choose to have multi-layered arrangements, where they may match one dollar up to a certain amount followed by 50 cents up to another limit.
-Every company is free to set the rules as it sees fit.
+Other employers may choose to have multi-layered arrangements, where they may match one dollar up to a certain amount followed by 50 cents up to another limit.
+Employers have discretion in structuring their 401(k) plan's matching contributions.

 How To Maximize Employer Matching